Leaf retention: Evergreen.

 Propagation: Seed or cuttings.

 Uses: Ornamental, hedge.
-Flowers and leaves used for tea.
+The leaves are used for tea or to flavor stews.

 Do you have additional information or a different